aptech/docs/docs/CR-gmmFitIV.rst

     new;
     cls;

-    //Declare gmm_result to be a gmmOut struct
+    // Declare gmm_result to be a gmmOut struct
-    //to hold the results of the estimation struct gmmOut gmm_result;
+    // to hold the results of the estimation struct gmmOut gmm_result;

-    //Create fully pathed dataset file name string auto_dset = getGAUSSHome() $+ "examples/auto";
+    // Create fully pathed dataset file name string auto_dset = getGAUSSHome() $+ "examples/auto";

-    //Perform estimation, using a formula string specification gmm_result = gmmFitIV(auto_dset, "mpg ~ weight + length");
+    // Perform estimation, using a formula string specification gmm_result = gmmFitIV(auto_dset, "mpg ~ weight + length");

 The above code will print out the following report: